-For a t-distribution, what happens as the degrees of freedoms increase?
+For a t distribution, what happens as the degrees of freedoms increase?

-As degrees of freedom increase for a t-distribution, it looks more like a normal distribution.
+For a t distribution, what happens as the degrees of freedoms increase?
+As degrees of freedom increase for a t distribution, it looks more like a normal distribution.